bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** IP address

   Amount
-    An optional 'amount' parameter of the :term:`PaymentRequest` where receivers can specify the amount of satoshis they want paid to a particular pubkey script.
+    An optional 'amount' parameter of the |PaymentRequest| where receivers can specify the amount of satoshis they want paid to a particular pubkey script.

   Base58check
     The method used in Bitcoin for converting 160-bit hashes into P2PKH and P2SH addresses.
 Also used in other parts of Bitcoin, such as encoding private keys for backup in WIP format.
 Not the same as other base58 implementations.